 Life can change in seconds, and don’t you dare think nothing would happen to you.
 All life is precious.
 You think you have all this time, but you don’t.
 Take the time to tell any one, human or pets, that you love in your life that you love them.
 Give your pets an extra scratch And hug.
 Take more walks.
 Make that phone call.
 Plan the trip.
 Go for the car ride.
 Enjoy the hug.

 Life is short.
 Life is so short.
 Live it.

 I am beyond blessed to have such a beautiful sunshine come into my life and be sides me the past few years.
 I just can’t believe I got to be that fortunate to have you beside me.
 Through moving homes, to getting new cars, through tuff times and happy times.
 983 days, I had you.
 I thought I was rescuing a dog named “Lucky”, but really it was me who turned out being lucky to have you, me.

 I am honored to have earned the love of an old dog like you.

 Thank you for letting me love your soul.
 Thank you for loving mine.

 You will always be my sunshine Lucky Lou.

 You will never be gone from my heart.

 Love you always sweet girl.

-To send flowers to Lucky Lou Hauser's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lucky Lou Hauser, please visit our floral store.